Missing boatie: Police discover body at Lake Wakatipu

 The 46-year-old from Bluff went missing while boating on the lake, at Queenstown, last Sunday.

-Concern was raised after his boat, Sundance II, ws discovered abandoned six days ago.
+Concern was raised after his boat, Sundance II, was discovered abandoned six days ago.

 Police divers along with Navy staff had been searching for Duncan since.